JakobSchanz/node-red-self-host/readme.md

 ## Starting the Program

 To start the programme, navigate to the folder containing the file `startNodeRed.js`.
-This should be the order start-node-red. <br>
+This should be the order `src/start-node-red`. <br>
 Then execute the following command:
 ```bash
 node startNodeRed.js